coral-streaming/coral/docs/Actors-HttpBroadcastActor.md

 The `HttpBroadcastActor` emits what is supplied to the trigger (passthrough).

 ## State
-The `HttpBroadcastActor` does not keep a state
+The `HttpBroadcastActor` does not keep state.

 ## Collect
 The `HttpServerActor` does not collect state from other actors.